-Cliff Notes – Because all you do is post links to jobs, sucker.
+Cliff notes first: Because all you do is post links to jobs, sucker.

 The date is early January 2008.
 The HR Capitalist had gone pretty well, and I got approached by a conference/media company to put together a second blog focused on talent management issues.
 When I met them and figured out what they were looking for, I knew there was no way I was going to do the second blog all by myself and keep my day job.
 So I pitched them the following: I”ll own the blog and recruit a team of smart people from the industry to write on Talent Management issues.
 You sponsor it.
 Film at 11.